HOPE TO BLINDNESS

-We are currently conducting a two-year Phase 2 study and have initiated the two-year Phase 3 study (DRAGON) of Tinlarebant in adolescent STGD1 subjects.
+We are currently completing a two-year Phase 2 study of Tinlarebant in adolescent STGD1 subjects, conducting a two-year global Phase 3 study of Tinlarebant in adolescent STGD1 subjects (DRAGON) and enrolling patients in a two-year global Phase 3 study of Tinlarebant in GA (PHOENIX).
 DRAGON study is a multi-center, randomized, double masked, placebo controlled study to evaluate the safety and efficacy of Tinlarebant in the treatment of adolescent STGD1 patients.
-We plan to begin enrolling patients in a two-year Phase 3 study (PHOENIX) of Tinlarebant in GA in mid 2023.
-PHOENIX study will be a multi-center, randomized, double‑masked, placebo-controlled study to evaluate the safety and efficacy of Tinlarebant in GA subjects.
+PHOENIX study is a multi-center, randomized, double‑masked, placebo-controlled study to evaluate the safety and efficacy of Tinlarebant in GA subjects.
 Tinlarebant has obtained Orphan Drug Designation in the United States and Europe and has been granted a Rare Pediatric Disease (RPD) designation and Fast Track Designation in the US.

 Dry age-related macular degeneration (dry AMD) is a leading cause of vision loss in older adults.
 Geographic Atrophy, or GA, is the advanced stage of dry AMD.
 Currently, there are no FDA approved orally administered treatments for GA and no FDA approved therapies for the other stages of dry AMD other than GA.
 There are an estimated 20 million AMD patients in the U.S. and over 196 million patients worldwide with an estimated global direct healthcare cost of US$255 billion.